onryiit/Basic-Angular-Web-App/README.md

 ## Including This Project

 I create a basic form table functionality with `Angular`.
 I used `Tailwind` and `Bootstrap` for style.And in addition I m using `Angular Material`

+And I m using this project for test angular and learn angular functions.